foureyes/csci-ua.0480-fall2019-003/assignments/mini-project.md

 1. Individual work only (no group projects)
 2. Project must involve the use of a relational database or NoSQL database
+3. ⚠️ __DO NOT INCLUDE PASSWORDS IN YOUR REPOSITORY__
+	* read your database credentials from a configuration file that you place into `.gitignore`
+	* or simply leave the credentials blank and add instructions in the `README.md` to fill them in for the grader

 ## Grading Rubric